-The Queen also plays a role in the mechanics of calling a general election when the prime minister must request the sovereign to grant a dissolution of Parliament.
+The Queen also played a role in the mechanics of calling a general election when the prime minister must request the sovereign to grant a dissolution of Parliament.
 After the election the appointment of the prime minister is also the prerogative of the sovereign – constitutional conventions dictate that this is a person who commands the confidence of the House of Commons, normally the leader of the party with an overall majority.
-After the appointment is accepted, the Court Circular reports that “the Prime Minister Kissed Hands on Appointment”.

 The Queen’s first prime minister, Winston Churchill, was undoubtedly one of her favourites.
 He became a father figure to the new Queen, but was also deferential and courteous.
 He visited her in Balmoral during the first year of her reign, where he got to know her well.
 For the Queen, Churchill was a monumental British figure, a towering wartime leader and defender of the British Empire.
 She was captivated by his erudition, grasp of history and sense of humour; they also shared a passion for horse-racing.